anakin004/ASL-Interpreter-TF/README.md

 -~ also, I would recommend utilizing the prob_viz function to visualize the models output extract the keypoints from the image, and MAKE SURE --- !! if a any landmark we are detecting goes out of scope that its represented by a npy of zeros !! then, using predict with the model and running argmax you get the prediction.
 A little additional optimization is that when we transition between different signs we dont want to say that we are detection a specific sign so we only predict when the sign currently predicted is the same sign as 10 predictions ago, again each prediciton is happening per 30 frames

--= note , I trained my model on limited data, essentially this was the structure of my data
+-= note , I trained my model on limited data, here is the structure if you want to tweak the model

 ## Description of Directories